-Rev. Date Description 00 1 Jan 2023 First Issue.
+Rev. Date Description 00 01 Jan 2023 First Issue.
 Replacing CAR-FCL1 and CAR-FCL2.
 01 10 Oct 2023 FCL.015 amended to add new para (f) related to Flight Crew License validity; Appendix 12 points A. & B.(2)(g) deleted; Appendix 12 new provisions added for "Conditions for validation of pilot licenses for specific tasks of limited duration"; AMC/GM for this regulation published, effective from the effectivity date of the CAR-FCL Revision 01.
+02 01 Sep 2024 Updating new CAA logo; FCL.055 Clarification on the validity of Language Proficiency endorsement; FCL.1015 and FCL.1025 Alignment of the providers of "Examiners standardization course"; Enhancement to the Validation/Conversion requirements (Appendix 12).